 e.
 [Submission of Plans.]
-When all of the improvements are found to be constructed and completed in accordance with the approved plans and specifications and with the City's standards, and upon receipt by the City of Terrell of a maintenance bond or certificate of deposit in accordance with Section 6 [Article VI] of this Ordinance from each contractor, three sealed (3) sets of "AS BUILT" (or "Record Drawing") plans and one sealed (1) set of "As-Built" or "Record Drawing" mylars and a digital copy of all plans (in a format as determined by the City Engineer) shall be submitted with a letter stating the contractors' compliance with this Ordinance, and bearing sealed certification by the design engineer that all public improvements have been constructed in compliance with all City construction standards set forth in the TCSS and other applicable City design documents.
+When all of the improvements are found to be constructed and completed in accordance with the approved plans and specifications and with the City's standards, and upon receipt by the City of Terrell of a maintenance bond or certificate of deposit in accordance with Section 6 [Article VI] of this Ordinance from each contractor, one sealed (1) sets of "AS BUILT" (or "Record Drawing") plans and a digital copy of all plans (in a format as determined by the Engineering Department) shall be submitted with a letter stating the contractors' compliance with this Ordinance, and bearing sealed certification by the design engineer that all public improvements have been constructed in compliance with all City construction standards set forth in the TCSS and other applicable City design documents.
 After such letter and certification are received, the City shall receive and accept the title, use and maintenance of the improvements according to Section 6.7.
 The final plat shall not be approved or filed at the County prior to receipt of the above letter and certification and any other required items, nor prior to acceptance of the improvements by the City.